open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/storageservice.md

 	 - Default: _false_

-_This document was updated on: Tuesday, January 25, 2022_
+_This document was updated on: Monday, March 7, 2022_